 The x-axis and y-axis divide the plane into four regions, known as quadrants.
 These quadrants are numbered using Roman numerals, starting from the upper right and moving counterclockwise:

 Understanding quadrants helps you quickly identify the general location of a point based on the signs of its coordinates.
-For instance, if you see the coordinates (-2, -5), you immediately know the point is in Quadrant III.
+To give you an idea, if you see the coordinates (-2, -5), you immediately know the point is in Quadrant III.

 Plotting Points